kisuro/dosion-legal/terms.md

 - A recommendation to start, stop, or change any supplement, medication, or health regimen.
 - A substitute for professional medical consultation.

 **Always consult a qualified healthcare professional before making decisions about your supplement use, nutrition, or health.** Individual needs, interactions, and risks vary.
-The dosage calculator included in the App includes a mandatory disclaimer and is a reference tool only; it does not account for your personal medical history.
+It does not account for your personal medical history.

 Supplement scanning and OCR results may be inaccurate.
 Always verify ingredients, dosages, and nutrient information with the original product label and a qualified professional before making health decisions.